 When it comes to other appliances, like electric kettles, coffee pots and hot pots, make sure you review your school’s policies on what is allowed.
 Open heating elements are often a no-no in today’s dorms – for good reason.

 Whether you’re sharing a bathroom with suitemates or walking down the hall, a shower caddy will be useful.
-You can keep all your supplies in it and easily transport it to and from the bathroom.
+You can keep all your supplies in it and easily transport it to and from the bathroom. that way you won’t annoy others by leaving your items in communal spaces.
 A bathrobe makes the hallway trek a little easier, too, and don’t forget shower shoes.

-Upperclassmen tip: A bottle of body wash is far less messy than a bar of soap in your shower caddy and Satinique 2-in-1 Shampoo and Conditioner is a quick and simple way to keep your hair looking its best.
+UPPERCLASSMEN TIP: A bottle of body wash is far less messy than a bar of soap in your shower caddy and Satinique 2-in-1 Shampoo and Conditioner is a quick and simple way to keep your hair looking its best while cutting down on the number of bottles you lug back and forth.

-Electronic accoutrements: chargers, cords, power strips, surge protectors, thumb drives, battery packs, ink cartridges and noise canceling headphones.
+Electronic accoutrements: chargers, cords, power strips, surge protectors and cable ties to keep all the cords in order.
+Also thumb drives, battery packs, ink cartridges and noise canceling headphones.
 When deadlines near, these will be crucial.

 A sewing kit and a first aid kit.
 As we said earlier, accidents happen.